The Three Marys: The three daughters of Saint Anne

 None of these three Marys is hypothesized as being Mary Magdalene.

 This account was included in the Golden Legend of Jacobus de Voragine, written in about 1260.

 It was the subject of a long poem in rhymed French written in about 1357 by Jean de Venette.
 The poem is preserved in a mid-15th-century manuscript on vellum containing 232 pages written in columns.
 The titles are in red and illuminated in gold.
 It is decorated with seven miniatures in monochrome gray.

 For some centuries, religious art throughout Germany and the Low Countries frequently presented Saint Anne with her husbands, daughters, sons-in-law and grandchildren as a group known as the Holy Kinship.

 Other interpretations

 The Three Marys by Alexander Moody Stuart, first published 1862, reprinted by the Banner of Truth Trust, Edinburgh, 1984, is a study of Mary of Magdala, Mary of Bethany and Mary of Nazareth.

 In Spanish-speaking countries, the Orion's Belt asterism is called Las Tres Marías (The Three Marys).
 In other Western nations, it is sometimes called "The Three Kings", a reference to the Gospel of Matthew's account of wise men, who have been pictured as kings and as three in number, bearing gifts for the infant Jesus.

+Classicists have observed some similarities and parallels between the depiction and representation of the Three Marys and those of the Three Fates (Moirai) who are the three goddesses of destiny in Greek mythology.
+They were Clotho (Spinner), Lachesis (Measurer) and Atropos the (Cutter) of a person's thread of life/destiny.
+One or more Marys are often present at various stages of Jesus's ministry that may represent moments where his fate is concerned such as the Wedding Feast at Cana John 2, Jesus's crucifixion, and resurrection.